Are you an adviser? Go to Unbiased Pro

 How do you pay stamp duty?

-The solicitor handling your property purchase often assists with submitting the SDLT return and payment on your behalf, but you can also do it yourself.
+The solicitor handling your property purchase often assists with submitting the SDLT return and payment for you, but you can also do it yourself.

 However, the ultimate responsibility falls on you as the buyer to ensure timely filing and payment.

-Am I eligible for claim a stamp duty refund?
+Am I eligible to claim a stamp duty refund?

-You may qualify for a partial refund on previously paid Stamp Duty Land Tax (SDLT) when purchasing a new primary residence.
+You may qualify for a partial refund on previously paid SDLT when purchasing a new primary residence.

-This potential refund applies if you did not immediately sell your previous main home, but did sell it within 3 years of purchasing the new property.
+This potential refund applies if you did not immediately sell your previous main home but did sell it within three years of purchasing the new property.

 Get mortgage advice